gayuh-karmantary/ide-system-prompt/README.md

 ## FAQ

-### Can I copy prompts directly from GitHub?
+### Can I copy prompts directly from Google Docs?

 Technically yes, but **not recommended** unless you are a maintainer.
-Always prefer the official Notion page to avoid partial copies or outdated versions.
+Always prefer the official Github page to avoid partial copies or outdated versions.

 ### Can I modify a prompt for my team?